 For that reason, I’ve purchased an external hard drive which I store all of my files on.

-I use the Seagate 1TB external hard drive, which you can check out on Amazon here.
+I use the Seagate 1TB external hard drive (from Amazon).
 Frankly, I have no complaints about this thing.
 It works great and it does what it’s supposed to do.

 Moreover, I also begrudgingly have an iCloud subscription that holds around 500GB of additional space, which took me a long time to finally give into because I was so mad when I found out that my new computer didn’t have as much space on it as my old computer.

 Yeah, it was dumb of me to purchase a computer without actually looking at the specs of it, but as I said above, my experience with my 2010 MacBook Pro was so positive that I just thought, “It’s Apple, so it’s obviously going to be good.”

 I think it’s worth mentioning that the reason why Apple has removed so much space from their computers is that they’re trying to make them as sleek and as sexy as possible, in conjunction with pushing everybody over to an iCloud account so they can charge you a monthly subscription in perpetuity.